 - If you don't have a vacuum sealer, place salmon filets in a large sealable plastic bag and submerge in the water while sealing out the air.
 You want to remove as much air as possible.

 - Set cooking time (mine was 30-40 minutes) and go about your business.

 - When fish is ready, remove from water bath and pat dry.

-- Heat 1 tbsp olive oil and 1 tbsp butter in a large saute pan on medium-high heat.
+- Heat 1 tablespoon olive oil and 1 tablespoon butter in a large saute pan on medium-high heat.
 Add spinach and garlic and cook until wilted and soft.

 - Place spinach into a covered serving dish and place in the oven on the lowest setting to keep warm.

-- Heat the remaining tbsp butter and oil in the pan and sear each piece of salmon on both sides, sprinkling half of the lemon zest on each side before flipping.
+- Heat the remaining tablespoon butter and oil in the pan and sear each piece of salmon on both sides, sprinkling half of the lemon zest on each side before flipping.

 - Serve salmon over bed of spinach and garnish with remaining zest.

 - Potato and Spinach Saute' - June 1, 2023